 More detailed information about the cookies we use - HERE.

 By properly setting up your browser, you can always turn off both our cookies and cookies from third parties.
-In this case, you may lose some of the functionality of some of the services on our site.
+In this case, you may lose some of the functionality of some of the services.

 In case you use link which forwards you to another site, it will have its own cookies and security policy, over which we have no control.